 - Click Cadence Actions, Add Step, select Email, and add the Day.

-- When you see the Create Step box, select the Choose Template dropdown.
+- When you see the Create Step box, select the Insert Template button.
+The Insert a Template module will appear.

 Inserting Templates in an Email